omkarcloud/om-startup-framework/README.md

 A few months back, I built my startup, **omkar.cloud**.
 Like building all startups, it was a heck of an experience.
 I spent a few weeks implementing the authentication system, as online resources on JWT were scattered and confusing.
 I then had to spend a few more days implementing Google authentication.
 Next, I spent several weeks iterating on the creation of a blog, landing page, pricing page, contact us page, email sending ability, and Google Analytics.
 Fairly obvious progress.
 Isn't it?

-Well, Reflecting on my experience, I realized that I had spent a lot of time doing things that are fairly common across all Saas, such as authentication, blog, landing, pricing, and contact us pages.
+Well, Reflecting on my experience, I realized that I had spent a lot of time doing things that are fairly common across all SaaS, such as authentication, blog, landing, pricing, and contact us pages.

 I thought to myself, "Why not take features that are common across SaaS and present them into an easy-to-use framework so that developers can save months of development time?"